cmwfx/Cafe-Management-electron/SUPABASE_SETUP.md

-# Supabase Setup for Cafe Management System
+# Supabase Setup for Gaming Cafe Management System

-This document outlines the steps to set up and configure the Supabase backend for the Cafe Management System.
+This document outlines the steps to set up and configure the Supabase backend for the Gaming Cafe Management System.

 ## Prerequisites

 - A Supabase account (https://supabase.com)
 - Node.js installed locally
-- Access to the Cafe Management System codebase
+- Access to the Gaming Cafe Management System codebase

 ## Environment Configuration